 Getting Long-Term Disability (LTD) Benefits for Thoracic Outlet Syndrome

-The process for getting your long-term disability (LTD) benefits for Thoracic Outlet Syndrome can be difficult, time-consuming, and stressful.
+Getting your long-term disability (LTD) benefits for thoracic outlet syndrome (TOS) can be difficult, time-consuming, and stressful.
 You should be able to easily file your claim and start receiving the disability benefits to which you are rightfully entitled.
 Unfortunately, wrongful denials by insurance companies are far too common and the process of appealing such a denial can be taxing.

-At Chisholm Chisholm & Kilpatrick LTD, our team of attorneys and professionals can take the burden off of you, allowing you more time to focus on your health and your family.
-We apply our knowledge and experience in handling ERISA and non-ERISA LTD claims and can fight the insurance company on your behalf to get you the benefits you deserve.
-Contact us now at 401-331-6300 for a FREE consultation and see if we are able to fight for you.
+At Chisholm Chisholm & Kilpatrick, our team of attorneys and professionals can take the burden off of you, which can allow you more time to focus on your health and your family.
+We apply our knowledge and experience in handling LTD claims and can fight the insurance company on your behalf to get you the benefits you deserve.
+Call us today at (800) 544-9144 for a free case evaluation.

 Understanding Thoracic Outlet Syndrome

-Thoracic outlet syndrome (TOS) is a group of conditions that occur when the blood vessels or nerves between the collarbone and first rib are compressed.
-This can cause pain and numbness in the shoulders, arms, and fingers.
-Thoracic outlet syndrome is often caused by a traumatic injury, such as a fall or a car accident, but can also be the results of repetitive job or sports-related injuries, anatomical defects like having an extra rib, or pregnancy.
-Unfortunately, doctors are not always able to determine the cause of Thoracic outlet syndrome for patients.
+Thoracic outlet syndrome is a group of conditions that occur when the blood vessels or nerves between the collarbone and first rib are compressed.
+This can cause pain and numbness in the neck, shoulders, arms, and fingers.
+Thoracic outlet syndrome is often caused by a traumatic injury, such as a fall or a car accident.

 How CCK Can Help You Obtain Long-Term Disability for Thoracic Outlet Syndrome

-CCK can help at every stage of your claim process, whether that is an initial claim, an appeal, or court litigation, however, many clients reach out to CCK at the appeal level.
-The appeal stage is very important because, in ERISA-governed claims, it is the claimant’s last opportunity to submit supportive evidence into the record before heading to court.
-We use our knowledge and expertise of ERISA, the U.S. Department of Labor Regulations, and various insurance policies to fight the insurance company for the benefits you deserve.
+Whether you are filing an initial claim; appealing a denial or termination of your benefits; or litigating in court, we may be able to help.
+Many clients reach out to us during the administrative appeal stage.
+The appeal stage is very important.
+Under ERISA, it is typically a claimant’s last opportunity to submit supportive evidence onto the record before heading to court.
+We use our knowledge and expertise of ERISA; the U.S. Department of Labor Regulations; and various insurance policies to help us fight the insurance company for the benefits you deserve.